JackAgren/drone_cones_project/low level design/frontend-design.md

     * Move to the manage accounts page
     * Move to the manage menu page
 * Access drone owner tools
-    * TODO
+    * Move to the drone registration page
+    * Move to the payments page
+    * Move to the drone activity page
 * Access customer options
     * Move to the menu page
     * Move to the order history page

-Requests made to the backend:
+No requests made to the backend from the initial dashboard.

-* n/a

 ## Customer Pages